Free ebook offering step-by-step guidance and tools to set up your performance management system.

 Updated on:

-Giving feedback to your manager isn’t easy.
+Giving feedback to your manager isn't easy.
 That is why we put together this updated list of constructive feedback examples for managers.
-This list not only gives you examples and tips on constructive criticism for managers but also covers all the different nuances of giving feedback to your manager.
+This list not only gives you examples and tips on how to give feedback to your manager but also covers all the different nuances of upward feedback.

 Video thumbnail